SyncfusionExamples/loadmore-automatically-in-.net-maui-chat/README.md

     {
         private LoadMoreOption loadMoreBehavior = LoadMoreOption.Auto;

-        /// <summary>
-        /// Gets or sets the load more command of SfChat.
-        /// </summary>
         public ICommand LoadMoreCommand { get; set; }

-        /// <summary>
-        /// Gets or sets the load more behavior of the chat control.
-        /// </summary>
         public bool LoadMoreBehavior
         {
             get { return this.loadMoreBehavior; }